The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Rebalancing

-Sometimes, you need to re-balance the three-fund portfolio to keep your target allocation.
-If International has gone way up one year out of its percentage allocation (Say you want International to be 20% of the portfolio, but now it’s 23%).
+Sometimes, you need to re-balance the Three-Fund Portfolio to keep your target allocation.
+Say if International has outperformed its percentage allocation (perhaps you want International to be 20% of the portfolio, but now it’s 23%).
 You sell 3% and then use the money to buy US Stocks and Bonds to get the portfolio to the correct mix.
 This is normal.
 Here is a nifty calculator to help.

-Rebalance once a year.
+Rebalance once a year, don’t stress if you’re out a few percentage points.
 Perhaps make it a New Year’s resolution that you’ll keep?
 Eh?

 Why can’t I go 100% and pick all my stocks?